mrvn/RaspberryPi-baremetal/007-licensed-to-chill/README.md

 side.

 The base address for system timer registers is at offset 0x00003000 relative to the peripheral base address.
+The VC uses compare registers 0 and 2.

 This is not to be confused with the ARM timer at offset 0x0000B000 (same as IRQs), which is derived form the system clock and can change